Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Applying the method on selected events from O1-O3

 \section{Applying the method on selected events from O1-O3}

-In this section, we describe the details of \ac{pe} runs we perform on the selected events from the first three observing runs, discussed in section \ref{sec:events_selection}.
+In this section, we describe \ac{pe} runs performed on the selected events from the first three observing runs, discussed in section \ref{sec:events_selection}.
 We use the waveform uncertainty parametrization with the framework developed in \citep{Kumar:2025nwb}.
-For each event, we conduct three sets of analyses: \begin{enumerate}[label=(\roman*)] \item \textit{Baseline Run:} In this set of runs, we use a reference waveform model, $h_\mathrm{ref}$, and conduct the \ac{pe} analyses as done in the standard pipeline (without waveform uncertainty parameters).
-We refer to this set as the baseline runs. \item \textit{Absolute Phase Errors (APE):} In this analysis, we account for the amplitude and phase uncertainties in the waveform model $h_\mathrm{ref}$, correcting the phase using absolute phase errors as given by equation \eqref{eqn:abs_phase}. \item \textit{Relative Phase Errors (RPE):} In this analysis, we also account for the amplitude and phase uncertainties in the waveform model $h_\mathrm{ref}$, but we correct the phase using relative phase errors as shown in equation \eqref{eqn:rel_phase}. \end{enumerate} For each event, we use the Welch method to estimate the \ac{psd} from 512 seconds of data surrounding the event, divided into overlapping segments of 8 seconds each.
-By default, we keep the event at the centre of this 512-second window unless the data is corrupted or not available in this window.
-In that scenario, we shift this window to the left or right.
-We use publicly available package \texttt{PyCBC Inference} \citep{Usman:2015kfa}, and plugin for waveform systematics \texttt{pycbc\_wferror\_plugin} \citep{GitHubPlugin} for parameter estimation.
-We make use of the publicly available nested sampling sampler \textsc{Dynesty} \citep{speagle:2019} for Bayesian inference.
+For each event, we conduct three sets of analyses: \begin{enumerate}[label=(\roman*)] \item \textit{Baseline Run:} In this set of runs, we use a reference waveform model, $h_\mathrm{ref}$, and conduct the standard \ac{pe} analyses (without waveform uncertainty parameters).
+We refer to this set as the baseline runs. \item \textit{Absolute Phase Errors (APE):} In this analysis, we account for the amplitude and phase uncertainties in the waveform model $h_\mathrm{ref}$, with phase corrections parameterized by absolute phase errors as given by equation \eqref{eqn:abs_phase}. \item \textit{Relative Phase Errors (RPE):} In this analysis, we account for the amplitude and phase uncertainties in the waveform model $h_\mathrm{ref}$, but we correct the phase using relative phase errors as shown in equation \eqref{eqn:rel_phase}. \end{enumerate} For each event, we use the Welch method to estimate the \ac{psd} from 512 seconds of data surrounding the event, using overlapping segments of 8 seconds each.
+By default, we keep the event at the centre of this 512-second window unless the data is contaminated or unavailable in this window.
+In that scenario, we shift the analysis window accordingly.
+We use the publicly available package \texttt{PyCBC Inference} \citep{Usman:2015kfa}, and the waveform systematics plugin \texttt{pycbc\_wferror\_plugin} \citep{GitHubPlugin} for parameter estimation.
+We use the publicly available nested sampler \textsc{Dynesty} \citep{speagle:2019} for Bayesian inference.
 In Table \ref{table:pe_priors}, we list the prior probability distribution used in the \ac{pe} runs.